spacetelescope/jwst/docs/jwst/associations/overview.rst

 actually in the association.
 The generator was initially developed to support the JWST pipeline, which requires two types of rules.
-These predefined rules, called :ref:`Level2 <level2-associations>` and :ref:`Level3 <level3-associations>` associations, produce very different association structures.
+These predefined rules, called :ref:`Level2 <level2-associations>` and :ref:`Level3 <level3-associations>`, produce associations targeted to specific level2 and level3 pipelines.

-As the structures of the associations are determined by the rules, so is the output.
+As they define the structures of the associations, the rules also define the format of how the associations are written.
 For the JWST predefined rules, the output are a series of `JSON` or `YAML` formatted files for each association created.
-The naming of these files are determined by strict rules.

 Usage
 -----